lukehorvat/computed-style-to-inline-style/README.md

 ## Usage

 The package exposes a function that accepts a HTML element as an argument.
 When called, it will iterate through every computed style property of the specified element and redefine it as an inline style.
-An optional boolean argument can be specified to determine whether the function recursively processes child elements as well (defaults to `false`).
+An optional boolean argument can be provided to determine whether the function recursively processes child elements as well (defaults to `false`).

 Example: